magician123/IkenB/README.md

 # IkenB
-This is a collection of the tuffs that I working on
+This is a collection of the tuffs that I am working on